HeZhang1994/hypergraph-matching/README.md

 ## Usage

-1. Prepare multi-source image pairs in a folder (e.g., `images/`).
+1. Prepare pairs of multi-source images in a folder (e.g., `images/`).

 2. Specify parameters (`distRatio`, `imresizerate1` and `imresizerate2`) in `run_matching.m` (see comments).

-3. Run `run_matching.m` to match key points in two multi-source images via hyper-graph matching.
+3. Run `run_matching.m` to match key points in pairs of multi-source images via hyper-graph matching.

 Notes:

 - Tuning `distRatio` to larger value in [0, 1] will generate more key points and lead to lower matching speed.

-- The running time of establishing hyper-graphs and calculating the weight of hyper-edges is not counted in the paper.
+- The running time does not include establishing hyper-graphs and calculating the weight of hyper-edges.

 ## Citation